urho3d/urho3d/Readme.txt

 NOT passing the corresponding build option would not work.
 One way to revert all the build options to their default values is by clearing the CMake cache by calling cmake_clean.bat or cmake_clean.sh.

+With the exception of these two build options on Windows platform: ENABLE_64BIT and USE_MKLINK.
+Because they are used as both batch option and build option.
+On the batch side, unfortunately, they must always be passed to supply a non- default value.

 History